Install Android Sdk

 android:name="com.growlytics.android.sdk.Application">

-Make sure you have specified android:name
+Make sure you have specified `android:name` as `com.growlytics.android.sdk.Application.`

-Step 5: Build & Run Your Application
+## Step 5: Build & Run Your Application

 Build and run your application.